How To Work With Relationship RESTful API Endpoints In React.js

 Before diving into implementation details, it's essential to grasp the concept of relationship RESTful API endpoints.
 In a RESTful architecture, resources are often interconnected, forming relationships that represent associations between different data entities.
 Relationship endpoints provide access to related resources, allowing clients to retrieve, create, update, or delete data while maintaining the integrity of these associations.

-Fetching Data from Relationship Endpoints
+Fetching JSON Objects from Relationship Endpoints

 Fetching data from relationship endpoints typically involves making multiple asynchronous requests to retrieve related resources.
 Let's consider a scenario where we have a social media platform with users and their associated posts.
 We'll need to fetch user data from /api/users and post data from /api/posts, ensuring that posts are linked to their respective users.